 For many of us, Thanksgiving is going to look a little different this year.
 Maybe you’re limiting the guest list, eschewing a big family gathering and only including members of your immediate household.
 Or maybe you’ve opted for takeout from your favorite neighborhood eatery instead of traditional home-cooked fare.
-(Salt Lake magazine has a helpful roundup of local restaurants offering Thanksgiving options.)
+(We’ve rounded up a helpful list of local restaurants offering Thanksgiving options.)
 No matter what your holiday looks like, little details can make a big difference in making the celebration feel special.
 Personalized place cards are a perfect addition to an intimate Thanksgiving dinner—they make every person at the table feel special, and with a small guest list, it doesn’t require too much work to create something beautiful.
 Here are some inspiring ideas to get you started:

 Sarah Winward, a Salt-Lake based florist and designer, shares three simple, stylish ways to personalize place settings.